Burger War (Bob's Burgers): Reception

 In its original American broadcasting, "Burger War" was viewed by an estimated 4.00 million viewers and received a 1.9 rating/5% share among adults between the ages of 18 and 49, a drop from the previous episode; and became the lowest rated episode of the season despite being the second lowest rated episode of that night, beating American Dad that night.

 Rowan Kaiser of The A.V.
 Club gave the episode a B+, saying "The minor serialization—world-building might be a better phrase for it—of the show comes into play here.
-Many one-off characters return, including Fishodor and the twins, and their roles are expanded, their stories brought into sync with the absurd psychology of the Belcher clan.
+Many one-off characters return, including Fischoeder and the twins, and their roles are expanded, their stories brought into sync with the absurd psychology of the Belcher clan.
 Louise brings Ollie and Andy into a voodoo plot.
 Tina wants to slow-dance with Jimmy Jr., who has made that his life, and Gene wants to be a musician.
 It all ends up being a big, bizarre mess but a pleasant one, held together largely by Kristen Schaal's always excellent voice-acting, as well as Kevin Kline, who gets into the swing of things by the end of the episode."